jiakangchen005/Competitive-Programming/Codeforces/README.md

 ## Website → [Codeforces](https://codeforces.com/)

-### *Note: Solutions are not crafted for perfection and some might not even work at all.
+### *Note: Most solutions are not optimal and may not even work.
 This is just a repository for my personal reference.

 ### Solutions are mostly written in C++ and a few in Python.